Zoë Blade's notebook

 As with all ornamental chessmen, what you gain in beauty and novelty you lose in piece recognition.
 They're great to look at, but less useful to actually play with, even with the birds perched upon symbols for the regular chess pieces.

-The Kings are chained golden eagles perched atop large crowns; the Queens are peacocks on smaller crowns; the Bishops are horned owls on mitres; the Knights are hooded peregrine falcons on gauntlets; and the Rooks are ravens atop towers with battlements.
+The Kings are chained golden eagles perched atop large crowns; the Queens are (male) peacocks on smaller crowns; the Bishops are horned owls on mitres; the Knights are hooded peregrine falcons on gauntlets; and the Rooks are ravens atop towers with battlements.

 There have been several iterations of the design.
 In earlier versions, White's Pawns are wrens, while Black's Pawns are kingfishers; in later ones, all Pawns are wrens, as their lower centre of gravity is more stable.[2]